tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

 If that self test fails, you should inspect the individual test p-values.

-If one particular set of tests consistently scores low when compared to other tests (e.g. "invalid MAC in Finished on pos 0", "invalid MAC in Finished on pos -1" and "invalid padding_length in Finished" from ``test-bleichenbacher-timing.py``) but high when compared with each-other, that strongly points to a timing side-channel in the system under test.
+If one particular set of tests consistently scores low when compared to other tests (e.g. "very long (96-byte) pre master secret" and "very long (124-byte) pre master secret" from ``test-bleichenbacher-timing.py``) but high when compared with each-other, that strongly points to a timing side-channel in the system under test.